On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Adversarial Transferability Among Neural Models

-We experimented on two text classification datasets: Sentiment Movie Reviews (MR) \citep{acl-05:Pang} and AG News corpus (AGNEWS) \citep{nips-15:Zhang}.
-MR \citep{acl-05:Pang} has $10,000$ movie reviews for binary (positive or negative) sentiment classification, and AGNEWS \citep{nips-15:Zhang} consists of about $120,000$ news articles pertaining to four categories.
-All models are trained on the standard training set with the cross entropy loss.
+We conducted experiments on two text classification datasets: Sentiment Movie Reviews (MR) \cite{acl-05:Pang} and AG News corpus (AGNEWS) \cite{nips-15:Zhang}.
+All models are trained on the standard training set with the cross-entropy loss.
 For each dataset, we attack $1,000$ randomly selected test examples.
 For evaluating their transferability on other models, we randomly choose $500$ adversarial examples that successfully cause the source model to make incorrect predictions.
-The transferability between each possible pair of all the models is shown in Appendix \ref{append:single_model_trs}.
+The transferability between each possible pair of models is shown in Appendix A.2.